2026/27 Public Holidays

 Health Centres & GP Practices

-All Health Centres and GP Practices in the Borders will be closed on Thursday 25 and Friday 26 December 2025.
+Most Health Centres and GP Practices in the Borders will be closed on Monday 6 April 2026.
+Further details will follow in due course.

 Community Pharmacies